mui/mui-x/docs/src/pages/components/data-grid/style/style.md

 {{"demo": "pages/components/data-grid/style/StylingCellsGrid.js", "bg": "inline"}}

-## Using the `classes` object prop
+## Using the `classes` prop

-When the `className` property isn't enough, and you need to access deeper elements, you can take advantage of the `classes` object property to customize the CSS injected by Material-UI.
+When the `className` prop isn't enough, and you need to access deeper elements, you can take advantage of the `classes` prop to customize the CSS injected by Material-UI.

 {{"demo": "pages/components/data-grid/style/StylingWithClassesProp.js", "bg": "inline"}}